 Creating Excel/Word/HTML Document Using C#

-This article describes a simple approach to create Excel/Word/HTML document using C#, ADO.Net dataset.
-Codes internally generate a XML document and XSL document and then transform it in well formatted HTML document.
-Since both Excel and Word supports HTML thus we can create these documents from HTML source.
-We can also change appearance of data using CSS.
+This article describes a simple approach to creating Excel/Word/HTML documents using C#, ADO.Net dataset.
+Codes internally generate XML and XSL documents and then transform them into well-formatted HTML documents.
+Since both Excel and Word support HTML thus we can create these documents from HTML sources.
+We can also change the appearance of data using CSS.

-The CreateDocument function has four parameters i.e. path of the file, name of the file, dataset object, and the type of file to be created:
+The CreateDocument function has four parameters i.e., the path of the file, the name of the file, the dataset object, and the type of file to be created.

 XmlXslToExcel.CreateDocument(filePath, "test", ds, XmlXslToExcel.DocumentType.Excel);

-CreateDocument function internally call CreateXMLDocument() and CreateXSLDocument() and then transform the XML document using XSL document and creates specified file.
+CreateDocument function internally calls CreateXMLDocument() and CreateXSLDocument(), then transforms the XML document using XSL document and creates the specified file.

 public static bool CreateDocument(string filePath, string fileName, DataSet ds, DocumentType docType)